Lyme disease: Laboratory testing

-Tests for antibodies in the blood by ELISA and Western blot is the most widely used method for Lyme diagnosis.
+Tests for antibodies in the blood by ELISA and Western blot are the most widely used methods for Lyme diagnosis.
 A two-tiered protocol is recommended by the Centers for Disease Control and Prevention (CDC): the sensitive ELISA test is performed first, and if it is positive or equivocal, then the more specific Western blot is run.
 The immune system takes some time to produce antibodies in quantity.
 After Lyme infection onset, antibodies of types IgM and IgG usually can first be detected respectively at 2–4 weeks and 4–6 weeks, and peak at 6–8 weeks.
 When an EM rash first appears, detectable antibodies may not be present.
 Therefore, it is recommended that testing not be performed and diagnosis be based on the presence of the EM rash.
 Up to 30 days after suspected Lyme infection onset, infection can be confirmed by detection of IgM or IgG antibodies; after that, it is recommended that only IgG antibodies be considered.
 A positive IgM and negative IgG test result after the first month of infection is generally indicative of a false-positive result.
 The number of IgM antibodies usually collapses 4–6 months after infection, while IgG antibodies can remain detectable for years.

 Other tests may be used in neuroborreliosis cases.
-In Europe, neuroborreliosis is usually caused by Borrelia garinii and almost always involves lymphocytic pleocytosis, i.e. the densities of lymphocytes (infection-fighting cells) and protein in the cerebrospinal fluid (CSF) typically rise to characteristically abnormal levels, while glucose level remains normal.
+In Europe, neuroborreliosis is usually caused by Borrelia garinii and almost always involves lymphocytic pleocytosis, i.e., the densities of lymphocytes (infection-fighting cells) and protein in the cerebrospinal fluid (CSF) typically rise to characteristically abnormal levels, while glucose level remains normal.
 Additionally, the immune system produces antibodies against Lyme inside the intrathecal space, which contains the CSF.
 Demonstration by lumbar puncture and CSF analysis of pleocytosis and intrathecal antibody production are required for definite diagnosis of neuroborreliosis in Europe (except in cases of peripheral neuropathy associated with acrodermatitis chronica atrophicans, which usually is caused by Borrelia afzelii and confirmed by blood antibody tests).
 In North America, neuroborreliosis is caused by Borrelia burgdorferi and may not be accompanied by the same CSF signs; they confirm a diagnosis of central nervous system (CNS) neuroborreliosis if positive, but do not exclude it if negative.
-American guidelines consider CSF analysis optional when symptoms appear to be confined to the peripheral nervous system (PNS), e.g. facial palsy without overt meningitis symptoms.
+American guidelines consider CSF analysis optional when symptoms appear to be confined to the peripheral nervous system (PNS), e.g., facial palsy without overt meningitis symptoms.
 Unlike blood and intrathecal antibody tests, CSF pleocytosis tests revert to normal after infection ends and therefore can be used as objective markers of treatment success and inform decisions on whether to retreat.
 In infection involving the PNS, electromyography and nerve conduction studies can be used to monitor objectively the response to treatment.